Ankur2606/Heavenly-Delusion/README.md

 ---

-## 🌟 Why We Built This - E-Summit 2025
+## 🌟 Why We Built This
-Heavenly Delusion was developed specifically for the E-Summit 2025 Hackathon to address the critical global mental health crisis.
+Heavenly Delusion was developed specifically for the Hackathon to address the critical global mental health crisis.
 Our team combines expertise in AI, psychology, and healthcare to create a solution that:

 - **Democratizes Access**: Bringing quality mental health support to billions
 - **Innovates Care Delivery**: Using AI to personalize and scale emotional support